usfpgsc/usfpgsc.github.io/_pages/consulting.md

 ## Who Am I?

 I'm presently completing a Ph.D in Biostatistics at Western University.
 Throughout my PhD, I've had the good fortune to work as a statistical analyst for The Department of Medicine at Western.
-In that role I provided statistical servicxes to researching physicians, including: but not limited to:
+In that role I provided statistical services to researching physicians, including: but not limited to:

 * Providing statistical expertise in grant writing
 * Helping design analysis plans for funded studies